 This month the weather played an important part on a day's photoshoot I did in Wales for the forthcoming UK launch of the all-electric Tesla Model S. We had to produce a full set of photography of the right hand drive Tesla on UK roads, but as the single day we had planned to do the photography approached, it became more and more apparent from advance weather forecasts that it wasn't going to be a particularly great day weather-wise.
 As I was working with a large video crew and the cars' availability was limited, there was no option to cancel the day and reschedule for another.
 We just had to get on with it.

-Car to car tracking shot, with Canon EOS 1DX Body and Canon EF 24-70mm f4L IS USM Lens.
+Car to car tracking shot, with Canon EOS 1DX Body (succeeded by the Canon EOS 1DX Mark III) and Canon EF 24-70mm f4L IS USM Lens.
 The image stabiliser is the perfect way to prevent any camera shake whilst shooting on the move.

 A drive-by shot, again shot with the Canon EOS 1DX Body and Canon EF 24-70mm f4L IS USM Lens.
 As the car drives by, you use a slowish shutter speed and follow its movement to give the sense of speed.

 Another shot with the ever-useful Canon EF 24-70mm f4L IS USM Lens, this time opening the lens up wide to allow for a shallow depth of field.